-Floyd Olson ((November 13, 1891 – August 22, 1936) was Minnesota’s first Farmer-Labor Governor and served from 1931 to 1936.
+Floyd Olson (November 13, 1891–August 22, 1936) was Minnesota’s first Farmer-Labor governor and served from 1931 to 1936.
 He pursued an activist agenda aimed at easing the impact of the Great Depression.
-During his years in office he became a hero to the state’s working people for strongly defending their economic interests, and support their right to strike and unionize.
+During his years in office, he became a hero to the state’s working people for strongly defending their economic interests, and supporting their right to strike and unionize.

 He supported student activism and spoke at anti-war rallies on campus during his time in office.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at firstname.lastname@example.org

 Copyright 2017.
 All rights reserved.

 Individual documents remain the property of their repositories — consult with those institutions about access and reuse.